allenai/satlas-super-resolution/README.md

    <img src="figures/esrgan_generator.svg" />
 </p>

+*The SR3 diffusion model code has lived in a separate repository.
+We are working to integrate it into this one.*

 ## Training
 To train a model on this dataset, run the following command, with the desired configuration file: